 At that time, nothing was more fulfilling than seeing a mini version of myself looking right back at me.
 I am three love-bugs in now, and when the day-to-day stress of it becomes overwhelming, I try to find that first-time mom within me again.
 Her energy.
 Her light.
 Her optimism.
 She’s still there, but sometimes she gets buried under the demands of life and motherhood.
 I want to share some simple ways for you to combat stress and anxiety that have worked for me.

 Another good way to offset stress is by picking up a new hobby or reconnecting with an old one.
 I’m a dancer.
 Have been since I was a teenager.
 It’s a joy for me.
 I do it even now as a woman in her 30s simply because it feels good.
 It’s a way for me to connect with myself as a person and not just as a mom.
 It’s my personal creative space to build joy.
 This is important.
-I know this because the years that I let go by without honoring that passion always left a void.
+I know this because I always felt a void when I wasn’t doing it.
 I may have had happy moments, but I wasn’t whole.
 Being whole allows us the grace to be able to pour into others out of the surplus of living well.
 Make sure that you are living well daily by making room for your passions.

 Be sure to take some time and dedicate it to a mental wellness diet.
 Certain foods can cause our brains to operate in a funk.
 Added sugar doesn’t cause anxiety, but it decreases the brain’s ability to cope with it and makes anxiety worse.
 It sends a bad signal to the brain that has been linked to anxiety disorders, depression, and even schizophrenia.
 During your diet, get your sweet fix from natural sources like fruit and honey.
 If you are feeling extra motivated, ditch fried and processed foods, caffeine, and white bread.
 Eat food that is good for the brain like salmon, whole grains, fruits, veggies, eggs, nuts, and even dark chocolate.

 Finally, I’m aware that some stress we have can be directly related to finances.
-This holds true for single moms, married moms, almost-moms, and so on.
+This holds true for single moms, married moms, almost-moms, and every other kind of mom.
 Finances are a big deal in every family dynamic.
 After hitting some bumps in the road, I found some ways to bring in extra income that didn’t take up a lot of time.

 - Have a yard sale